 RM Sotheby’s

-After showing off at the 1936 London Motor Show, it fell into disrepair but was eventually restored, bought by Eric Clapton, and wound up back in Pininfarina’s ownership.
-It won Best in Show at the Pebble Beach Concours d’Elegance in 2016, which is the most prestigious of awards in this hobby, but it’s not the kind of thing a car wins twice, so we’re curious to see how that impacts the price.
+After it was showed off at the 1936 London Motor Show, it fell into disrepair but was eventually restored, bought by Eric Clapton, and wound up back in Pininfarina’s ownership.
+It won Best in Show at the Pebble Beach Concours d’Elegance in 2016, which is the most prestigious of awards in this hobby but not the kind of thing a car wins twice.
+We’re curious to see how that impacts the price.

 1937 Bugatti Type 57C Roadster by Vanvooren